from the top...

 2015

 Two exhibitions are held at the University of Michigan in honor of the HP’s 30th anniversary at the University Michigan Museum of Art and the Department of Afroamerican and African Studies.
 Tyree is invited to represent the US in the Shenzhen Biennale of Architecture and Urbanism (China) where he and Jenenne create Power to the People, a large-scale house installation.
-Guyton partners the James and Grace Lee Boggs school to transform a blighted home adjacent to the school into the House of Stars.
-Tyree introduces a new artistic vision for Heidelberg Street.
+Guyton partners with the James and Grace Lee Boggs school transforming a blighted home near the school into the House of Stars.
 Bloomberg Philanthropies joins Heidelberg’s list of supporters.

 2016